 Welcome!
 I am a Lecturer (Assistant Professor) in the School of International Relations, University of St Andrews, where I serve as Co-Director of the Centre for Global Constitutionalism and on the Steering Committee of the Institute for Legal and Constitutional Research.
 From 1 July – 31 December 2018 I was a Visiting Scholar at the College of Europe Natolin campus in Warsaw, Poland.
 I was previously a SSHRC Canada Postdoctoral Fellow in the Department of Politics and International Relations and Non-Stipendiary Research Fellow at Nuffield College, University of Oxford (2013-15), and a Max Weber Postdoctoral Fellow at the European University Institute in Florence, Italy (2012-13).
 I hold a PhD in Political Science from the University of British Columbia in Vancouver, Canada.

-My research is concerned with understanding how international law transforms global politics, and how political forces shape the development and efficacy of the law.
-More specifically, I examine how legal institutions shape the conduct of actors by instantiating new social expectations about appropriate behaviour (norms) in the international system.
+My research broadly concerns the interaction of international law and political forces in shaping outcomes in world politics.
+Theoretically, I examine how legal institutions instantiate new social expectations about appropriate behaviour (norms) in the international system.
 Empirically, I explore this theme principally in the fields of disarmament and international humanitarian and criminal law.
-My teaching interests are informed by this broad research agenda, and span IR theory, international law, and international organisations and governance.
+My teaching interests are informed by this research agenda, and span IR theory, international law, and international organisations and governance.